erikcaffrey/erikcaffrey.github.io/_posts/2017-12-01-ANDROID-mitrating-to-gradle-3.markdown

 }
 ```

-If you want to get more details about this change, you can see Android Studio 3.0: Java 8 Language Features Support video.
+If you want to get more details about this change, you can see Android Studio 3.0: [Java 8 Language Features Support](https://www.youtube.com/watch?v=LhaSi6_i2bo) video.

-Butterknife Gradle plugin issue
+## Butterknife Gradle plugin issue

-We use the famous Butterknife Library specifically the version 8.8.1.
+We use the famous Butterknife Library specifically the version **8.8.1**.

 ```gradle
 classpath 'com.jakewharton:butterknife-gradle-plugin:8.8.1'